ElGranGerezim/DataStructuresFinal/3-Trees.md

 Now it is much easier to search this BST.
 There are several different algorithms to balance a tree, and they are all very complicated.
 Some examples include Red/Black trees and AVL (Adelson-Velskii and Landis) trees.
 There really is no simple way to balance a tree, so using established and proven methods/algorithms is the best option when working with them.

 ## Example
+There is no built in tree type for Python, though there are several libraries that have them.
+We built a simple one for this example.

 ## Practice Problem